graphql-aspnet/graphql-aspnet.github.io/docs/logging/subscription-events.md

 ### Subscription Route Registered

-This event is recorded when GraphQL successfully registers an entry in the ASP.NET MVC's route table to accept requests for a target schema as well as register the middleware component necessary to receive websocket requests.
+This event is recorded when GraphQL successfully registers an entry in the ASP.NET route table to accept requests for a target schema as well as register the middleware component necessary to receive websocket requests.

 **Important Properties**